crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 Time to save the document and exit the editor.

-You should now be able to see your proof in the output of `cargo crev query review <cratename>`:
+You should now be able to see your proof in the output of `cargo crev repo query review <cratename>`:

 ```text